ziadaboalkamar/5playTheme/plugins/wpforms-lite/readme.txt

 WPForms integrates with PayPal, Stripe, Square, and Authorize.Net so you can easily create a credit card payment form to accept payments.
 If you're using SSL, then you can use our Stripe, Square, or Authorize.Net Payment forms to accept credit card payments directly on your website.
 Alternatively, you can use our PayPal Commerce addon to take payments via PayPal or credit card on your forms.

-<strong>NEW:</strong> WPForms Lite now includes Stripe Payment Form in the free version.
-This allows you to easily accept online payments on your website through secure payment forms.
-Supported payment methods include credit card payments, Apple Pay, Google Pay, and other Stripe supported payment elements.

 Aside from simple order forms, business owners also use WPForms to create custom product purchase forms, t-shirt order forms, online booking forms, and more.

 We understand that sometimes you may need to create a contact form that require a signature.
 WPForms comes with a signature field to collect user signature on your WordPress forms or even create custom signature forms.